kata198/indexedredis/README.rst

 **Advanced Types**

-The following are the possible field types, for use within the FIELDS array:
+The following are the possible field types, for use within the FIELDS array, and can be imported like "from IndexedRedis.fields import NAME":

 **IRField** - Standard field, takes a name and a "valueType", which is a native python type, or any type you create which implements \_\_new\_\_, taking a signle argument and returning the object.
 See IndexedRedis/fields/FieldValueTypes for example of how datetime and json are implemented.